It’s time to get serious for a moment or two, lovely people.

 Let’s talk about labels.
 Food labels, that is.
 I love labels.
 I’ve been an avid label reader since I can remember knowing what a label was, and that was way before barcodes were even an inkling in some geeky dude’s cerebral cortex.

 Labels make me happy.
 They also make me sad; but definitely more happy than sad.
 Happy because they tell me really important stuff.
 Sad because I find out how much rubbish is in our foods these days.
-Labels are brilliant for helping us navigate to a SANE and healthy life.
+Labels are brilliant for helping us navigate to a healthy life.
 Labels are also sneaky, complicated, and misleading.

 1. Buy as many foods as possible that don’t come with labels.
 If a label is not required it pretty much means it was once alive and growing and has remained as Mother Nature created it.